 Read More

-Inspector performing post remediation verification testing to confirm mold removal was successful
+Post remediation verification air testing equipment to confirm mold removal success

 December 12, 2022Tomasz Alemany